-Levels of density are described using results reporting system called BI-RADS.
+Levels of density are described using a results reporting system called Breast Imaging Reporting and Data System (BI-RADS).
+The levels of density are often recorded in your mammogram report using letters.
 The levels of density are:

-- Almost entirely fatty indicates that the breasts are almost entirely composed of fat.
-About 1 in 10 women have this result.
+- A: Almost entirely fatty indicates that the breasts are almost entirely composed of fat.
+About 1 in 10 women has this result.

-- Extremely dense indicates that nearly all of the breast tissue is dense.
-About 1 in 10 women have this result.
+- D: Extremely dense indicates that nearly all of the breast tissue is dense.
+About 1 in 10 women has this result.

-In general, a woman whose breasts are classified as heterogeneously dense or extremely dense is considered to have dense breasts.
-About half of women undergoing mammogram testing have dense breasts.
+In general, women with breasts that are classified as heterogeneously dense or extremely dense are considered to have dense breasts.
+About half of women undergoing mammograms have dense breasts.

 Breast tissue is composed of milk glands, milk ducts and supportive tissue (dense breast tissue) and fatty tissue (nondense breast tissue).
 Radiologists use mammogram images to grade breast tissue based on the proportion of dense to nondense tissue.
-According to the BI-RADS reporting system, the levels are (from left to right) almost entirely fatty, scattered fibroglandular density, heterogeneously dense and extremely dense.
+According to the BI-RADS reporting system, the levels are (from left to right) A: almost entirely fatty, B: scattered areas of fibroglandular density, C: heterogeneously dense, and D: extremely dense.